-• At the Irish plant in Cork, following a study of the entire thionyl chloride transportation line, leading to the identification of certain areas for improvement specific actions were implemented in recent years regarding equipment and procedures for the transportation phase of the chemical substance from its arrival on site until its deposit in its dedicated storage tank, in order to further strengthen the protection against chemical risk for employees and stakeholders.
-Also at the Irish plant in Cork, in recent years there was a review of management activities/measures in the area of potentially explosive atmospheres (ATEX) and plant ageing to provide a risk-based approach for future asset maintenance projects.
+14 The data for 2019 have been reported as published in the 2019 Non-Financial Statement.
+For 2019, calculation of injury rates also included commuting to/from work injurie employees and stakeholders.
+Also at the Irish plant in Cork, in recent years there was a review of management activities/ measures in the area of potentially explosive atmospheres (ATEX) and plant ageing to provide a risk-based approach for future asset maintenance projects.